-A company called me up for an interview for a full time which I had applied.
+A company called me up for an interview for a full-time job which I had applied for earlier.
 The Belgian interviewer told me he did mind employing foreigners or whether they speak Dutch or not in Antwerp.
 It is not a factor for consideration.
 A motivating sentence to newcomers like us who could not speak Dutch for a start.
-He also put me through some Mathematic and logic test after our discussion.
-It seems like the Belgian employers love giving tests to their potential candidate.
+He also put me through some Mathematics and logic tests after our discussion.
+It seems like the Belgian employers love giving tests to their potential candidates.
 I did not land up in this job.

 28.10.2016 First Day at Work

 C’est incroyable!
 I had never imagined getting my first taste of job experience in Belgium at such a quick pace without the Dutch language knowledge.
 I love the engaging exposure to the Belgian work culture.
 Belgian employees are the happiest in the world according to the Happiness Index.
 Food for thought: What keeps Belgian employees happy when their tax system is one of the highest in the world?